Soft-output (SO) GRAND and Iterative Decoding to Outperform LDPCs: Abstract

 \section{Abstract}

 We establish that a large, flexible class of long, high redundancy error correcting codes can be efficiently and accurately decoded with guessing random additive noise decoding (GRAND).
-Performance evaluation demonstrates that it is possible to construct simple concatenated codes that outperform low-density parity-check (LDPC) codes found in the 5G New Radio standard in both \ac{AWGN} and fading channels.
+Performance evaluation demonstrates that it is possible to construct simple product codes with lengths of approximately $200$ to $4000$ bits and rates between $0.2$ and $0.8$ that outperform low-density parity-check (LDPC) codes from the 5G New Radio standard in both AWGN and fading channels.
 The concatenated structure enables many desirable features, including: low-complexity hardware-friendly encoding and decoding; significant flexibility in length and rate through modularity; and high levels of parallelism in encoding and decoding that enable low latency.

 Central is the development of a method through which any soft-input (SI) GRAND algorithm can provide soft-output (SO) in the form of an accurate a-posteriori estimate of the likelihood that a decoding is correct or, in the case of list decoding, the likelihood that each element of the list is correct.
-The distinguishing feature of \ac{SOGRAND} is the provision of an estimate that the correct decoding has not been found, even when providing a single decoding.
+The distinguishing feature of soft-output GRAND (SOGRAND) is the provision of an estimate that the correct decoding has not been found, even when providing a single decoding.
 That per-block SO can be converted into accurate per-bit SO by a weighted sum that includes a term for the SI.
 Implementing SOGRAND adds negligible computation and memory to the existing decoding process, and using it results in a practical, low-latency alternative to LDPC codes.